ggstec/SideBarAutoGroup-sublimetext3/README.md

 # Thanks

-The original plugin was written by [Janez Troha](https://github.com/ggstec)
+The original plugin was written by [GGSTEC](https://github.com/ggstec)